Vineland, New Jersey

-Vineland is a city and the most populous municipality in Cumberland County, within the U.S. state of New Jersey.
-Bridgeton and Vineland are the two principal cities of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Delaware Valley (the Philadelphia metropolitan area).
+Vineland /ˈvaɪnlənd/ is a city and the most populous municipality in Cumberland County, within the U.S. state of New Jersey.
+Bridgeton and Vineland are the two principal cities of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes.
+The Vineland-Bridgeton metropolitan area and the city of Vineland are also included as part of larger Philadelphia metropolitan area, also known as the Delaware Valley.
 The MSA had a population of 156,898 as of the 2010 census.
 As of the 2020 United States census, the city's population was 60,780, its highest decennial count ever and an increase of 56 (+0.1%) from the 60,724 recorded at the 2010 census, which in turn reflected an increase of 4,453 (+7.9%) from the 56,271 counted in the 2000 census.
 The Census Bureau's Population Estimates Program calculated that the city's population was 60,491 in 2022, ranking the city the 639th-most-populous in the country.

-Vineland was formed on July 1, 1952, through the merger of Landis Township and Vineland Borough, based on the results of a referendum held on February 5, 1952.
-Festivities on July 1, 1952, when the merger took effect, included a parade and speeches from such notables as Senator Estes Kefauver.
-The name is derived from the plans of its founder to use the land to grow grapes.
+Vineland was incorporated on July 1, 1952, following the merger of Landis Township and Vineland Borough, which was approved by voters in a referendum held on February 5, 1952.
+Celebrations marking the merger included a parade and speeches by prominent figures, among them U.S. Senator Estes Kefauver.
+The city’s name reflects the intentions of its founder, who planned to use the land for grape cultivation.

-Geographically, the city is part of South Jersey.
+Geographically, Vineland is located in South Jersey.
 It has large Italian-American and Hispanic-American populations.